How Does LendingTree Get Paid?

 Comparing several loan offers in order to find the best rate.

-If you want to make sure you’re getting the best rates, shopping around for a loan from an online auto lender is a smart move.
-Borrowers with fair or bad credit are more likely to qualify for an auto loan from an online lender than from a financial institution or GM Financial.
+To get the best rate on a car loan, shop around.
+People with fair or bad credit are more likely to get a car loan from an online lender than from a bank or GM Financial.

 In-house financing